We take the spotlight in the House of Commons

 Bite Back activists Alice and Jayda tell the Government to protect children's health and go further on the junk food ad ban at a high-profile House of Commons enquiry.

-Alice and Jayda also described being ignored or dismissed when trying to raise concerns directly with industry.
-From attending corporate AGMs of some of the biggest food companies, to launching billboard campaigns, our efforts to hold companies accountable have been met with silence or pushback — further reinforcing our call for government-led intervention.
+We need more action from the Government to create a healthier future.
+This year, our young people have taken activism to new heights.
+From attending corporate AGMs of some of the biggest food companies, to launching billboard campaigns, our efforts to hold companies accountable have been met with silence or pushback.
+But we’re not giving up!